The Don (2006 film)

 The Don is a 2006 Indian Malayalam-language gangster film directed by Shaji Kailas, written by J. Pallassery.
 It stars an ensemble cast of Dileep, Lal, Saikumar and Gopika.

 The Don was released on 5 September 2006.
+And bombed at the box office.

 Premise

 Unnikrishnan becomes a trusted right hand to Kasim Baba after he saves him from a group of goons.
 However, when Kasim gets killed by his nephew, Sulaiman, Unni gets accused of the murder and is arrested.
 He decides to prove his innocence and avenge Kasim's death, by killing his murderers.